eyalz800/zpp_mk/README.md

 ZPP_LFLAGS_RELEASE := $(ZPP_FLAGS_RELEASE) \
 	-Wl,--strip-all -Wl,-flto -Wl,--gc-sections
 ```

+The `ZPP_POSTLINK_COMMANDS` allows to run custom shell commands after linking,
+for your convenience.

 ### Project Rules Section
 The project rules section is a reserved space for custom rules that needs to take